CubeEngine/Pericopist/core/doc/extractor/java.md

 ### Constructor

-Use the class ```de.cubeisland.messageextractor.extractor.java.configuration.Constructor``` to set up the extraction from a constructor invocation.
+Use the class ```org.cubeengine.pericopist.extractor.java.configuration.Constructor``` to set up the extraction from a constructor invocation.

 - **name:** fully qualified name
 - **signature:** specifies the arguments of the constructor (arguments must be specified in the correct order!)